Translation to Practice

 Focus on Behavior and Work Structure

 A key focus at OHWC is on behavioral and psychological factors and interventions that have proven effective based on the strongest science.
 That is, we seek to encourage organizational changes (e.g., policies, provision of healthy food choices), changes in work structure or processes (e.g., job redesign), optimized interactions between supervisors and employees that emphasize work-life balance to improve well-being and maximize choices of safe and healthy behavior patterns, and training supported by group processes (e.g., as found when employees work together on safety and healthy lifestyle options).
-We will be reporting on our experience from Randomized Controlled Trials of these factors in the near future.
+Results of projects are reported on the "Publications" page.

 The resources below are based on a selected sample and are not comprehensive.
 They are, however, a sample of excellent resources.